Assisted migration: Assisted migration v. species introduction

-In contrast, for neoendemic species, hybridization could result in a loss of biodiversity because closely related species that are offered a chance to interbreed could result in a single species rather than the original two or more.
-Cupressus abramsiana is such an example.
-The 2016 federal update of the recovery plan for this threatened cypress tree, endemic to a small geographic region along the California coast, warned of the dangers of hybridization.
-A section of the plan titled "Genetic introgression" (also known as introgressive hybridization) explains how the integrity of this species is threatened by nearby horticultural plantings of a sister species, Monterey cypress, whose historically native range is nearby: on the opposite side of Monterey Bay.
-Hybridization is known to occur between the two endemics — as well as with a widely planted sister species native to Arizona: Arizona cypress.

 Controversy

 While assisted migration has the potential to allow species that have poor natural dispersal abilities to avoid extinction, it has also sparked debate over the possibility that the migrated species might spread diseases or even become too successful (that is, invasive) in the recipient ecosystems.
 Even so, several assisted migration projects or experiments have begun for several critically endangered species.

 Beginning around 2007, opposing pro and con positions became apparent in the field of conservation biology, while still relatively unknown to public promoters of conservation and managers of conservation lands.
 Supporters generally believe that the expected benefits of assisted migration, including saving and strengthening species, outweigh the potential harm of any project.
 Detractors generally believe that other conservation techniques which do not include the high risk of invasive species are not only better suited but are also more likely to succeed.
-This debate continues throughout the literature, generally due to a lack of real-world applications and follow-ups.
+This debate continued throughout the literature, generally due to a lack of real-world applications and follow-ups.
 Though these conservation efforts are becoming increasingly common, few long term looks at their success have been conducted.

+In 2022 a review paper by seven researchers in the United States assessed shifts in what they called "conservation strategies for the climate crisis."
+Among the "novel strategies" surveyed was "climate-adaptive assisted migration."
+The team found that academic publications became less focused on the pros and cons of the concept through the years.
+Instead, more attention was given to modeling or mapping where particular species could be moved.
+While plants had been the focus of most of the early publications, animals took the lead in recent years.
+Corals, invertebrates, mammals, and birds were the leading types of animals assessed for assisted migration needs and prospects.
+Even so, "most authors presented assisted species migration as appropriate only for species under exceptionally high threat from climate change."
+By 2023, a news article in the journal Nature reported, "attitudes towards assisted migration are slowly shifting as conservationists realise just how fast the climate is changing."